sweattep/modern_quotes/README.md

+>I would love to make a rap album.
+I just think it’d be an awesome challenge to do a fire-ass album at 48 years old

 >Jeet Kune-Do is simply the direct expression of one's feelings with the minimum of movements and energy

 >Where you can't delegate, find a way to delegate